Maverick Gaming to purchase Eldorado Casino and Resort for $230M

-LAS VEGAS (KTAL/KMSS) – Maverick Gaming LLC announced Monday that it has entered a definitive agreement to purchase Eldorado Casino and Resort in Shreveport, Louisiana from Eldorado Resorts, Inc. for $230 million in cash.
+LAS VEGAS (KTAL/KMSS) – Maverick Gaming LLC announced Monday that it has entered a definitive agreement to purchase Eldorado Casino and Resort in Shreveport, Louisiana for $230 million in cash.

 In their own announcement of the pending sale, Eldorado Resorts said that the deal is subject to the closing of a previously announced merger with Caesars Entertainment Corporation.

-“The agreement to divest the Eldorado Shreveport is consistent with our continued focus on reducing debt ahead of the expected closing for the Caesars transaction in the first half of 2020,” Eldorado Chief Executive Officer Tom Reeg said.
+“The agreement to divest the Eldorado Shreveport is consistent with our continued focus on reducing debt ahead of the expected closing for the Caesars transaction in the first half of 2020.”TOM REEG, ELDORADO CHIEF EXECUTIVE OFFICER

 Reeg has previously said the company would need to sell a northern Louisiana property to avoid any federal antitrust issues.
 The merger with Caesars will give the company ownership of Horseshoe Bossier City.